vcg-uvic/sfm_benchmark_release/README.md

   * **Details.** description of the method.
   * **Task:** stereo, mvs, or both.
   * **Type:** F (features), M (matches) or P (poses).
 For sparse methods, F and M are possible, in which case we'll generate our matches from your features in addition to the matches you provide and evaluate both variants.
+Dense methods which retrieve the pose directly (P) will be allowed in future editions of the challenge, please contact the organizers if you are interested.
   * **List of authors:** this information is mandatory, please specify if you wish the submission to be anonymous.
   * **Contact e-mail:** please note that it will be listed in the website (unless